arora-riya/LookWithin/README.md

   <img width="960" alt="Screenshot 2023-03-12 160830" src="https://github.com/arora-riya/LookWithin/assets/120731797/659f9f7d-0a8c-43db-88b8-dc30c225076f">

 ## To Run the Project:

-Requirements:
+### Requirements:
 - node.js
+- MongoDB

+### Instructions:
+- Create a MongoDB database _lookwithin_.
-- Open the project directory with terminal and run npm i to install the needed dependencies.
+- Launch terminal inside of the project directory and run the command _node app.js_.
-- Run the command node app.js
 (The website will now be running on port 3000).